All Episodes

 So when you make the point, do you want more money in your pockets or less?

-And do you want a party that after American workers have pulled us through all of these challenges, Democrats want to reward them by saying, Well, thank you very much.
+And do you want a party that after American workers have pulled us through all of these challenges, Democrats want to reward them by saying, well, thank you very much.

-Now we're gonna take your money away.
+Now we're going to take your money away.

-And uh American workers have done miracles, and not because we called upon them to do it, but just because we took the chains off a little bit, gave them some tax cuts, and allowed them to do what comes naturally, which is save, invest, buy, and make the economy grow.
+And American workers have done miracles, and not because we called upon them to do it, but just because we took the chains off a little bit, gave them some tax cuts, and allowed them to do what comes naturally, which is save, invest, buy, and make the economy grow.

 You sound so Reagan-esque.

-What you got with how let me just ask you a simple question.
+Let me just ask you a simple question.

 When's the last time Howard Dean made you feel better about yourself or your country?